 It was starting a collection of 6″ (1/12th scale) superhero action figures in my mid 30’s that led me to begin building my dollhouse.

-I didn’t start collecting figures on purpose.
-A co-worker with a crush on me gave me the DC Direct Death figure, and I took her out of the package and saw that she was exactly the right size for a dollhouse.
-I’d heard they were going to make more dollhouse scale figures of DC and Marvel characters.
-I knew then I was done holding out against the completely silly business of miniatures.
+I didn’t start collecting 6″ figures on purpose.
+I had some female superhero action figures in the 90’s 5″ scale around, X-Men women and an Invisible Woman I got when I was driving the truck of my belongings from DC to Berkeley in ’97.
+In ’98 a co-worker San Francisco start-up who had a crush on me gave me the DC Direct Death figure, and I took her out of the package and saw that she was exactly the right size for a dollhouse.

 So I started collecting figures, and planning a dollhouse for them.
 They needed a place to live!
 Little did I know how long they would wait.